synaptics-astra/doc/linux/index.rst

     Directory with files used to flash the eMMC image

 When booting from USB, the usb_boot tool allows transferring the eMMC image directly over the USB interface.
-To flash the eMMC using USB, first copy the directory containing the image files to the "images" directory in the usb_boot tool directory for your Astra Machina variant.
+To flash the eMMC image via USB, copy the image files to the 'images' folder in your Astra Machina variant's usb_boot tool directory.

 Write the image to the eMMC using the command::